 It is unlawful for the center to discriminate in the enrollment of children upon the basis of race, color, religion, sex or national origin or disability in violation of the Americans with Disabilities Act of 1990, 104 Stat.
 32, 42 U.S.C.
 12101 et seq.
-To file a discrimination complaint, write or call the Office of Head Start (OHS) or ODJFS.
-OHS and ODJFS are equal opportunity providers and employers.
+To file a discrimination complaint, write or call Health and Human Services (HHS) or ODJFS.
+HHS and ODJFS are equal opportunity providers and employers.